How To Stop A Kid From Chewing On The Crib

 Extra-large baby-safe silicon guards not only protect furniture, but they also make it hard for most babies to get a good biting angle.
 They have the added benefit of protecting crawling babies as they start to explore the limits of their mobility.

 Make sure the kid has a wide variety of teethers.
-A variety of shapes and textures is better — differently-shaped teethers let babies engage different parts of the jaw, and different textures are just more interesting.
-For safety, it’s a good idea to have nothing in the crib while the baby sleeps.
-Teethers or pacifiers tethered to the child are definitely not good ideas when the child is left unattended.
+A variety of shapes and textures is better — differently shaped teethers let babies engage different parts of the jaw, and different textures are just more interesting.
+For safety, teethers or pacifiers that stay attached to the child should not be used when the child is left unattended.
 A tether can wind around their fingers, wrist, or neck, causing all sorts of dangerous situations.

 Parents can also massage their kid’s gums directly, with a finger or damp toothbrush.

 One thing parents can’t do, though, is dissuade a baby from exploring with their mouths.
 They explore, sense, soothe, and discover — and possibly strengthen their immune system — by using their mouth.
 It’s not just a comfort instinct for babies; it’s a trend that sticks with a lot of people well past infancy.

 This article was originally published on